February 19, 2023

 Keynes again on concentration:

 Conducting research on a relatively short list of candidates and then concentrating your portfolio on the best ideas, is a form of specialization.
 Often the stocks in a specific sector will get very cheap when that sector is out of favor.
-(This happened with oil-related companies in early 2016 when oil briefly touched $26.)
 If you’re willing to invest the time to understand the stocks in that sector, you may be able to gain an edge.

 Moreover, if you’re an individual investor, it makes sense to focus on tiny microcap companies, which are generally easier to understand and can get extremely cheap because most investors completely ignore them.

 Ben Graham often pointed out that patience and courage are essential for contrarian value investing.
 Cheap stocks are usually neglected or hated because they have terrible short-term problems affecting their earnings and cash flows.
 Similarly, Keynes held that huge short-term price fluctuations are often irrational with respect to long-term earnings and dividends.
 Keynes:

 … the modern organization of the capital market requires for the holder of quoted equities much more nerve, patience, and fortitude than from the holder of wealth in other forms.

 Keynes’ experiences on the stock market read like some sort of morality play – an ambitious young man, laboring under the ancient sin of hubris, loses almost everything in his furious pursuit of wealth; suitably humbled, our protagonist, now wiser for the experience, applies his considerable intellect to the situation and discovers what he believes to be the one true path to stock market success.